2025 British Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-It’s yet to be announced how many DRS zones there will be at the 2024 British Grand Prix.
-Last year, there were two DRS zones.
-The activation zones are usually on the Wellington and Hangar Straights.
+It’s yet to be announced how many DRS zones there will be at the 2025 British Grand Prix.
+There are usually two activation zones – on the Wellington and Hangar Straights.

 SILVERSTONE TRACK GUIDE